aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 * **Tracking Issue**: #39
 * **API Bar Raiser**: [@otaviomacedo](https://github.com/otaviomacedo)

-The AWS CDK v2 framework library, `aws-cdk-lib` contains all packages from AWS CDK v1 in one monolithic package.
+The AWS CDK v2 framework library, `aws-cdk-lib` contains all framework packages from AWS CDK v1 in one monolithic package.
 While this is a great value for customers in making dependency management much easier, it has also resulted in increasing the unpacked npm package size to 234 MB, at the time of writing.
-This feature reduces the size of the package to under 100 MB.
+The goal of this project is to significantly reduce this size.

 ## Working Backwards